What is Test Environments Management?

-Wikipedia Describes it as this: Test Environment Management (TEM) is a function in the software delivery process which aids the software testing cycle by providing a validated, stable and usable test-environment to execute the test scenarios or replicate bugs.
+Wikipedia describes it like this: Test Environment Management (TEM) is a function in the software delivery process that aids the software testing cycle by providing valid, stable, and usable test environments to execute test scenarios or replicate bugs.

 To take this one step further, we'd describe it as follows:

 Test Environment Management is the function of understanding your Test Environments* and applying that knowledge, with appropriate governance and services to ensure that each testing environment is available for IT Projects, the DevTest community, and the overall software development lifecycle.

 Common Testing Environments

 Tip: It is not uncommon for developers to have their Testing Environment on their operating system.
 However, later phases of testing generally benefit from people sharing the testing environment.

 - System Testing Environments, for isolated system tests.